FelixSchladt/OxideWM/planning/technical_specifications.md

 ### 10.4 Product interface

-The behavior of the window manager can be customized by changing the config files.
+The behavior of the window manager can be customized by changing the config files.<br>
 Program actions will be stored in log files located under TODO .

 ## 11. Special requirements